XingxiangLi/Feature-Screening-with-CRU/README.md

 paper (i.e. Figures 1-2 and Tables 2-7).
 Note that Table 1 in the paper is purely descriptive and is not a result of any numerical experiment.

+The mean (averaged) computational time reported in the tables are machine-specific; it only serves as a reference and may not be exactly reproduced by a user.

-There are six items in the main folder, including one file and four subfolders.
-The one file
+There are six items in the main folder, including two files and four subfolders.
+The Two files
-is: "proj_file.Rproj".
+are: "proj_file.Rproj" and "README.md".
 The four subfolders are: "scripts", "data", "figures" and "tables".

 Details of each item are described below.